OSGeo/gdal/doc/source/drivers/raster/openfilegdb.rst

 .. built_in_by_default::

-The OpenFileGDB driver provides read access to rster layers of File Geodatabases (.gdb directories) created by ArcGIS 10 and above.
+The OpenFileGDB driver provides read access to raster layers of File Geodatabases (.gdb directories) created by ArcGIS 10 and above.
 The dataset name must be the directory/folder name, and it must end with the .gdb extension.